aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/search-config.md

 The search config holds the configuration for all of the searchable configuration functionality.

-It MUST be an optional part of the [item encryptor config](../dynamodb-encryption-client/ddb-item-encryptor.md).
+The search config MUST be an optional part of the [item encryptor config](../dynamodb-encryption-client/ddb-item-encryptor.md).

 Although [versioning](#versioning) is not yet supported, it exists in the configuration, so that the configuration will not need to change when we add versioning.